University of Hargeisa: Students

 The university has over 7,000 students and operates on a four to six years system.

 Notable alumni

-Notable alumni include the current president of Somaliland Muse Bihi Abdi and the first National Deputy Prosecutor in Somaliland Khadra Hussein Mohammad.
+Notable alumni include the former president of Somaliland Muse Bihi Abdi and the first National Deputy Prosecutor in Somaliland Khadra Hussein Mohammad.

 The university has also an annual honorary doctorate award to outstanding members of society, the first of which was awarded to Abdi Waraabe.

 Schools and colleges

 The university consists of 14 different colleges, schools and institutes, which offer different undergraduate and postgraduate programs: